dylanbeaudette/2015-DSM-Madion/README.md

 # Suggestions / Notes:

- 1. While not ideal, I have been fairly happy with the RSudio presentation format-- after significant adjustments to the default style.
+ 1. While not ideal, I have been fairly happy with the RSudio presentation format (.Rpres)-- after significant adjustments to the default style.
 However, this only makes sense if we are going to include R code in our presentations.
 If not-- well, beamer would be fine.